Kitesurfing in Vietnam is worth writing home about

-There are a small number of surfing schools that cater for the community of local riders as well as the wave hunting nomads who pass through.
+There are a small number of surfing schools that cater to the community of local riders as well as the wave hunting nomads who pass through.

 It wasn’t long ago that Nha Trang was a low-key beach town with authentic roots, but in true Vietnam style, developments happened fast and furious….and shiny.

-The city still holds an appeal for a lot of travelers looking to clock in some beach hours.
+The city still holds an appeal for a lot of travellers looking to clock in some beach hours.

-It’s another light(ish) wind spot (13 and 15 meter kites are standard) that enjoys some gentle rolling waves that are great for practicing your beginner surf skills.
+It’s another light(ish) wind spot (13 and 15-meter kites are standard) that enjoys some gentle rolling waves that are great for practising your beginner surf skills.

-There are a couple of surf and kite clubs scattered along Bai Dai Beach, each of which offer lessons, rentals, and storage.
+There are a couple of surf and kite clubs scattered along Bai Dai Beach, each of which offers lessons, rentals, and storage.